aarniolaura/aarniolaura.github.io/index.md

 ## Introduction

-I'm a student of Linguistics at University of Helsinki.
+I'm a student of Linguistics at the University of Helsinki.
 I have also studied Asian Studies with a focus on Mandarin Chinese.
 I like travelling, reading graphic novels and drinking tea.
 My other interests include arts and crafts, playing board games and trying to learn new languages.

 ## Find me on